helloyucsh/DockerCentosPHPdrush/README.md

 dockerfiles-centos-httpd
 ========================

-CentOS  dockerfile for php and drush for install drupal
+CentOS  dockerfile for php and drush to install drupal

 Get Docker version